Story

 As the Anderson Creek project was completed much faster than expected, Ahousaht Guardians were able to redirect remaining funds towards additional projects such as restoring Bedwell Creek, enabling Guardians to save and relocate 1,000 Coho fry from pools that had become disconnected from the rest of the river system—a highlight for everyone involved.

-To learn more about the MHSS and the Ahousaht Stewardship Guardian Program check out their profile on the Indigenous Guardians Toolkit Map, the MHSS website, Facebook, and Instagram.
+To learn more about the MHSS and the Ahousaht Stewardship Guardian Program check out their profile on the Indigenous Guardians Toolkit Map, the MHSS website, and Facebook.